 - Foster scholarly training in research programs involving expertise in ecology, evolution, and conservation biology.

-This intercollegiate, interdepartmental graduate program brings together students and faculty members from the following departments, which may all offer MS, MA or PhD degrees.
+This intercollegiate, interdepartmental graduate program brings together students and faculty members from the following graduate programs (which may be housed in departments with a different title), which may all offer MS, MA or PhD degrees.
 The skills of the faculty and the diverse research technologies available support the training and opportunities graduate students need to contribute effectively to their research in the field of Ecology, Evolution and Conservation Biology.

-Request complete details on the EECB program at the address below or email:
+Request complete details of the EECB program from the Chair, Dr. Cliff Morden: firstname.lastname@example.org